hkndemir/hkndemir/README.md

 I have a forward-looking, wide-ranging goal in the name of this profession and in order to achieve this goal, I aim to be a successful engineer in my profession

-- 🌱 I’m currently learning .NET Core, React.js, Angular, Java
+- 🌱 I’m currently learning .NET Core, ReactNative, SpringBoot,Node.js
 - 👀 I’m interested in Backend and Frontend
 - 📫 How to reach me: hakan.demir32@erzurum.edu.tr
  <!--Statistics-->